elusivecodes/FyreRateLimiter/README.md

 If the `identifier` callback is omitted, it will default to using the `$_SERVER['REMOTE_ADDR']`.

-If the `errorResponse` callback is omitted, it will default to negotiating a json or plaintext response containing the `message` option.
+If the `errorRenderer` callback is omitted, it will default to negotiating a json or plaintext response containing the `message` option.

 **Autoloading**